Preview‑Mode Access

 with your stakeholder. - When they load the address, the framework verifies the token, plants a secure HTTP‑only cookie, and serves the requested page.

-Revocation and Rotation
+Revocation & Rotation

 Security Notes